GW Crowdfunding Policies and Procedures

 2. Each project should have clear goals, milestones, and deliverables (example: $5,000 will purchase airfare for 5 medical students to travel abroad on a GW-approved program to volunteer their medical services).
 Projects without a clear goal or deliverable may disqualify the project from consideration.

-3. Projects that raise funds that fall short of the goal will be asked to use the funds to partially support the proposed project (example: Only $3,000 of the $5,000 project was raised.
+3. Projects that raise funds that fall short of the goal will be asked to use the funds to partially support the proposed project (example: Only $3,000 of the $5,000 project goal was raised.
 Only 3 out of 5 doctors are able to travel abroad on a GW-approved program).

-4. Under no circumstances may funds from GW Raise projects be misused or used in any capacity, for personal, private, or for-profit ventures, projects, or programs.
+4. Under no circumstances may funds from GW Crowdfunding projects be misused or used in any capacity, for personal, private, or for-profit ventures, projects, or programs.
 Additionally, funds may not be used in a manner that violates federal, state, and/or local laws and/or GW rules and regulations.

 Marketing and Outreach